Alessandro1103/obsidian/Vault1/Zettelkasten/Adversarial Search.md

 Computing a strategy is infeasible (almost all the games).

 **Minimax**:
 It's a strategy that minimizes the possible loss for a worst-case scenario, assuming that the opponent is also playing optimally.
 It can be represented in a tree model, a depth-first search in game tree, with Max in the root.
-We have to app
+We have to apply an utility function to terminal positions.
+Bottom-up for each inner node $n$ in the tree, compute the utility $u(n)$ of $n$ as follows:
+- If it’s Max’s turn: Set $u(n)$ to the maximum of the utilities of n’s successor nodes.
+- If it’s Min’s turn: Set u(n) to the maximum of the utilities of n’s successor nodes.

 ---